How to load & test & profile model

 dl::Model *model = new dl::Model((const char *)model_espdl, fbs::MODEL_LOCATION_IN_FLASH_RODATA);

-// Keep parameter in FLASH, saves PSRAM/internal RAM, lower performance.
+// - Keep parameters in FLASH (saves PSRAM/internal RAM, but lower performance)

 Note